-Speaker Dialogue the next questionnaire before either Olympic games or world championships get awarded to some countries.
+Speaker Dialogue • the next questionnaire before either Olympic games or world championships get awarded to some countries.
 Alan Abrahamson Well, I would think so and I think maybe things have changed or we've changed or there's just been so much change.
 Do you remember at the Sidney Olympics when the American Men's 4x1 Relay team was chastised so significantly because they were perceived by some people to be clowning around with the flag after winning?
 They were just being joyful and now can you imagine if some athlete gets detained by the Chinese authorities?
 I can't even begin to predict how that would play out.
 What I can predict is this, or what I do know is this, the President of the United States has made it abundantly clear that we have a new geopolitical rival.
 And the Chinese are using the Olympics as we are too, as a demonstrations of soft power.
 And, if I were, maybe this is the Midwestern boy in me having grown up in rural south-western Ohio.
 I was taught that when, you know, you were in somebody else's house, you were a guest and you were supposed to observe certain niceties in their country.
 I totally understand the tensions here, but we have a unique relationship with the rest of the world as Americans and I would think long and hard about certain protests, because when we as Americans do it, it often does not play well when we tell the rest of the world how they ought to behave, you know.
 Steve Smith And appear to take a high ground on moral superiority.
 Alan Abrahamson Yeah we, I mean, consider the last four years.
 I'm not so sure that we have a lot of moral high ground right now.
 Steve Smith Alan, I think that's great.
 We will be very interested to see what happens with respect to protests during these Tokyo games and we'll look forward to reading your thoughts in 3 Wire Sports .
 Alan Abrahamson Thanks and for the games at NBColympics.com.
 I will add gentlemen that the protests, such as they are, they've been peaceful and respectful, and have already begun at the first soccer matches.
 These were taken, which is totally appropriate and within the rules.
 I don't think anybody has any issue with that.
 I think the issue is on the podium.
 That I think ought to, my personal opinion, is that that ought to stay sacred space, as I've written before.
 Steve Smith Well, and if you, I mean if you give lots of opportunity for free speech, that argues in favour of leaving the podium as sacred space.
-Alan Abrahamson That's my argumentthat is my argument Alan Abrahamson Steve Smith In total In total Yeah, I mean, it's not just you, because if it's you, there are two other people at least up there with you on the podium you know?
+Alan Abrahamson That's my argumentthat is my argument Steve Smith In total Alan Abrahamson Yeah, I mean, it's not just you, because if it's you, there are two other people at least up there with you on the podium you know?
 And there are many, many reasons to leave the podium alone.
-Steve Smith Yeah, I mean, it's not just you, because if it's you, there are two other people at least up there with you on the podium you know?
-And there are Steve Smith Alan Abrahamson Yeah, I mean, it's not just you, because if it's you, there are two other people at least up there with you on the podium you know?
-And there are many, many reasons to leave the podium alone.
-Good!
+Steve Smith many, many reasons to leave the podium alone.Good!
+Well thank you very much, appreciate your time and look forward to hearing more from you in Tokyo.
+Steve Smith Alan Abrahamson Good!
 Well thank you very much, appreciate your time and look forward to